WeLoveSpeed/welovespeed.com/pages/en/2019/informations.md

 ## When 🕗

 A full day, on Friday, September 20, 2019.
-There will be a welcome breakfast, and we’ll jump to the talks.
+At 9AM, we welcome you with a breakfast, and we’ll jump to the talks at 9:30.
 In order for everyone to take a breath and chat around, there will be 3 breaks throughout the day.

 ## Where 🗺️